Attending to the Unconscious in a Psychotherapy Session

 His nausea upon sitting down on the couch, is that upon entering his therapy session, his unconscious wanted to alert him to his anger towards his father, disguised as nausea, that he and his therapist had been trying over the months to access and unpack together.
 The dream had been brought on by a conversation he had the night before with his father, and that he was not yet aware had left him hurt and angry.
 The nausea upon entering the session was his red flag to bring up the dream, so that he could gain access to his inner turmoil.
 The particular cooler in the dream was the clue that pointed to the father and help us unravel the dreams content.

-Most folks have heard of the term “free association.”
+Most folks have heard of the term “free association”.
 It is both a technique, and more broadly, a concept.
 The technique is a therapist offering up a list of words that a client responds to with the first word that comes into their head.
-But more broadly, it is the meat and potatoes of every session.
-A skilled analytically oriented therapist is listening all the time for links and associations between topics, feelings, thoughts, gestures in both the client and themselves.
+But more broadly, in is the meat and potatoes of every session.
+A skilled analytically oriented therapist is listening all the time for links/associations between topics, feelings, thoughts, gestures in both the client and themselves.

-I know, I know, many of you will refute these statements are meaningful revelations about the internal state of the clients’ world.
+I know I know, many of you will refute these statements are meaningful revelations about the internal state of our clients’ world.
 And alone, I would never interpret them, either to myself or to the client, just as I would never assume a body of water in a dream is the mother or her body.
-These little clues, associations, messages from the unconscious, are meant to be noted, and then watched in the course of the session.
-If relevant, they will join with other fragments of the session to reveal a picture, a story, a connection of truths, for our work as clinicians is to develop the skills necessary to note and pull together the fragments of unconscious communication so we may offer them to our client for their examination.
+This little clues, associations, messages from the unconscious, are meant to be noted, and then watched in the course of the session.
+If relevant, they will join with other fragments of the session to reveal a picture, a story, a connection of truths for our consideration.
+Our work as clinicians is to develop the skills necessary to note and pull together this fragments of unconscious communication so we may off them to our client for their examination.

 Therapist: Can you say what is happening for you right now?